taylorsw04/FluidFramework/packages/dds/tree/docs/project overview.md

 -   Summarization performance will scale with the scale of the data being changed – currently summarization performance is determined by the size of the complete data set
 -   Boot performance can be optimized by loading only the data required through virtualization

-Workstreams that accrue to _performance_:
+Roadmap workstreams that accrue to _performance_:

 -   **Scale**
 -   **Performance testing**